 If you think everyone lies in their resume, you wouldn’t be too far off the mark.
-Research conducted in Asia Pacific as recent as 2014 displayed a staggering percentage of 54% employment-related discrepancies, with the most common being variances with the last job title / designation and the reasons for leaving a previous job.
+Research conducted in Asia Pacific displayed a staggering percentage of 54% employment-related discrepancies, with the most common being variances with the last job title / designation and the reasons for leaving a previous job.

 The cost of exaggerating your skills

 Your resume is designed to sell your qualifications in the best light.
 There’s nothing wrong with a little exaggeration, right?

 Wrong.
 Lying on your resume or in a job interview isn’t the same as dressing to impress; it’s a criminal act of fraud designed to mislead people into trusting you with the wellbeing of their business.
 A sketchy employment history may lose you the job, but you stand to lose much more by lying about it.

 In today’s internet generation, it’s not easy to fly under the radar undetected.
 Losing your job is just the tip of the iceberg; you’d be lucky if that’s all you get away with.
 The long term ramifications of being exposed as a fraud may affect your career and your reputation for the rest of your life.